Samsung/tizen-docs/docs/application/dotnet/api/netstandard-limitations.md

     Your application needs http://tizen.org/privilege/mediastorage privilege to access the special folders.
 Except LocalApplicationData with **read** or **write** access mode.

-    In order to get path of the above folders, you need to call `Environment.GetFolderPath()` with Environment.SpecialFolderOption.DoNotVerify .
+    In order to get path of the above folders, you need to call `Environment.GetFolderPath()` with Environment.SpecialFolderOption.DoNotVerify.

 6. System.Security.Cryptography.X509Certificates.X509Store is not supported.